The Society of Folk Dance Historians (SFDH)

 In 2000, DeWayne discovered that the entire library had been moved to the new Penrose Library at the University of Denver.

-Vytses' magazine, Viltis, appears to be defunct, and the last editor, Al Durtka of the International Institute of Milwaukee, as of March 2001, has not accepted calls nor answered letters from several Society Members concerning Viltis.
+Vyts' magazine, Viltis, is defunct, and the last editor, Al Durtka of the International Institute of Milwaukee, as of March 2001, has not accepted calls nor answered letters from several Society Members concerning Viltis.

 This page © 2018 by Ron Houston.